ddoodev/discordoo/CONTRIBUTING.md

 ### Documentation
 Discordoo uses `typedoc` package for documentation generation.
 Each method or class have to be documentated as precise as possible
 ### Style
-We use `eslint` package for code style enforcment.
-It is automatically runned on each commit.
+We use `eslint` package for code style enforcement.
+It is automatically run on each commit.
+### Mono repository
+Discordoo uses Lerna for monorepo management.
+We have some minor neat scripts to simplify development:
+* npm run build - build all packages
+* npm run bootstrap - alias to `lerna bootstrap`
+* npm run create - create a new package
+* npm run deploy - publish all packages